-- Contextual features: The words surrounding the IOC.
+- Contextual features: The words surrounding the observable.
 This is why the capability applies at the report level.

-- Lexical features: The types of characters present in the IOC.
+- Lexical features: The types of characters present in the observable.